citp/privacy-policy-historical/v/vi/vid/vidz72.com.md

 Accessing and updating your data

-In case you want to know which data we have recorded of which you are the data subject, or if you want to change your data, please contact our customer service at support@vidz72.com.
-Please note that deletion of your personally identifiable information from vidz72.com's database will not prevent tubezx from using gathered anonymous information.
+In case you want to know which data we have recorded of which you are the data subject, or if you want to change your data, please contact our customer service at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) Please note that deletion of your personally identifiable information from vidz72.com's database will not prevent tubezx from using gathered anonymous information.

 Questions

-In case you have any further questions on this Privacy Statement or on our privacy policy, please send an email to our customer service at support@vidz72.com.
+In case you have any further questions on this Privacy Statement or on our privacy policy, please send an email to our customer service at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 Effective date last modification